Grace to you!

 From the story of the conversion of St. Paul, I will suggest some keys to converting a fanatic.
 The story is recorded in Acts 9:1-22 and also retold by Paul himself in Acts of the Apostles 22:3-16.

 St. Paul used to be called Saul before he was converted to Christianity.
 He was a Jew and a Pharisee.
 Pharisees are those members of Judaism who believe in the strict observance of the Law of Moses.
-Paul was also a Patriot, a zealous defender of the faith of the Jews and a renowned attorney, who studied under Gamaliel, known during his time as the best and most respected Professor of Law.
+Paul was also a Patriot, a zealous defender of the faith of the Jews and a renowned attorney, who studied under Gamaliel, known during his time as a renowned and respected Professor of Law.
 Paul was from a semi-wealthy family and grew up in a neighborhood that could be compared to living in the Silicon Valley of California or Manhattan of New York.
 However, he was a fanatic.

 The result of Paul’s fanaticism led to violence, the first public violent persecution of Christians.